mina-f-beshay/udacity-mlend-capstone/readme.md

 `duration` reflects the duration of the offer</br>
 `membership_year_2016` customers joined in 2016</br>

-Passing only the top important features to the Gradient Boosting model can result in more accuracy and F1 score results
+In future, passing only the top important features, mentioned above, to the Gradient Boosting model can result in more accuracy and F1 score results.